Join hundreds of volunteers making a difference each year!

 Each person who comes to volunteer with us pays their own way.

-The cost for staying at Eurorelief housing and using Eurorelief transportation to/from work is 12 euros per night.
+The cost for staying at Eurorelief housing and using Eurorelief transportation to/from work is 12 euros per night (15 from January).
 Some people choose to find their own accommodation, which varies in cost.

 For food, expect to spend about as much for groceries as you would at home - plus the occasional outing with fellow volunteers at a café or Greek taverna!